 When the old and the new began to infringe on each other’s patch, they came together to form the Dallas-Fort Worth Metroplex, a bustling hub larger than the states of Rhode Island and Connecticut combined.
 This means two downtowns, two art and cultural centers, and more restaurants than you could visit if you ate out twice a day for a year.

-It’s not all skyscrapers and shopping malls, though; visitors to Dallas are met with a hearty helping of southern hospitality, from historic Dallas to the modern city, with museums, amusement parks, gardens, historic sites, and galleries thrown in.
+It’s not all skyscrapers and shopping malls though; visitors on flights to Dallas are met with a hearty helping of southern hospitality, from historic Dallas to the modern city, with museums, amusement parks, gardens, historic sites, and galleries thrown in.

 The pride and joy of Dallas-Fort Worth is its Wild West heritage.
 The "Big D" is also famous for its contributions to popular culture: the Dallas Cowboys NFL team and their cheerleaders, and the TV series of the city’s name that was once a worldwide symbol of the United States.
 It’s also the place where you’ll find real, old-fashioned cowboys, so mosey over to Mesquite to watch them racing and roping or plant yourself in the Fort Worth Stockyards (the city’s historic district) to watch the world’s only daily cattle drive.
 Socialize at an authentic saloon or two-step at the biggest honky-tonk on earth, Billy Bob’s Texas.